-Minor modifications of the scanning protocol (e.g. changing slice thickness) may be made by the CAIR Research Associate.
-Major modifications, including adding sequences or anything that significantly alters the length of the protocol, should be sent for additional scientific for administrative review.
-The CAIR Research Associate can assist with this procedure.
+Minor modifications of the scanning protocol may be made by the CAIR Research Manager.
+Major modifications, including adding sequences or changes that significantly alter the length of the protocol, should be sent for additional scientific for administrative review.
+The CAIR Research Manager can assist with this procedure.